 03 of 08

 Get ready to see Singapore in a whole new light with a visit to the city’s vibrant Little India neighborhood.
 The historic area along Serangoon Road and neighboring streets is the heart of Singapore’s Indian community and a great place to base yourself for affordable accommodation and delicious food.
-As you explore you’ll come across Sri Veeramakaliamman Temple, one of Singapore’s oldest Hindu temples; 24-hour shopping at bustling Mustafa Centre; Tekka Centre hawker market; and a tempting array of Indian food at wallet-friendly prices.
+As you explore you’ll come across Sri Veeramakaliamman Temple, one of Singapore’s oldest Hindu temples; 24-hour shopping at bustling Mustafa Centre; Tekka Centre hawker market; and a tempting array of Indian food at affordable prices.

 04 of 08

 Tiong Bahru has the distinction of being one of the hippest neighborhoods of Singapore, something that becomes evident as soon as you start exploring.
-It’s also one of the oldest neighborhoods in the city, which gives is a unique blend of historic and modern.
+It’s also one of the oldest neighborhoods in the city, which gives it a unique blend of historic and modern.
 Spend some time here seeing what surprises await down Tiong Bahru’s quiet streets since you never know what you might come across, be it a chic café, art gallery or cute independent boutique.
 In the heart of the neighborhood you’ll also find Tiong Bahru Market, a massive wet market and food centre, which makes for a great place to fill up on local foods like chwee kueh (steamed rice cakes topped with preserved radish).Continue to 5 of 8 below.

 05 of 08